Ruth Harris (historian): Personal life

 In 1985, Harris married Iain Pears, an author.
 Together they have two sons.

 In May 2016, Harris was one of 300 prominent historians, including Simon Schama and Niall Ferguson, who were signatories to a letter to The Guardian, telling voters that if they chose to leave the European Union on 23 June, they would be condemning Britain to irrelevance.

-Honours
+Awards and Honours

 In 1996, Harris was awarded a Guggenheim Fellowship for research in French History.
-She was awarded the 2010 Wolfson History Prize for her book, The Man on Devil's Island: Alfred Dreyfus and the Affair that Divided France.
+In 2000, she received the David H. Pinkney Prize by the Society for French Historical Studies for the most distinguished book in French history for Lourdes: Body and Spirit in a Secular Age.
+She was awarded the 2010 Wolfson History Prize for her book, The Man on Devil's Island: Alfred Dreyfus and the Affair that Divided France, which also won the National Jewish Book Award for Autobiography and Memoir that same year.
 In 2011, she was elected a Fellow of the British Academy (FBA), the UK's national academy for the humanities and the social sciences.
 In February 2014, she was made an Honorary Fellow of St John's College, Oxford.
+Her 2022 biography of Vivekananda, Guru to the World: The Life and Legacy of Vivekananda, was shortlisted for both the Elizabeth Longford Prize for Historical Biography and the PEN/Jacqueline Bogard Weld Award for Biography.